Alexa, get me a doctor: Amazon’s voice assistant to start seeking medical help - NewsBreak

 Kate McCarthy, senior research director at research firm Gartner, sees room for Amazon to expand beyond simple doctor calls.
 She noted that the company’s health care segment in its cloud computing division is aimed at coming up with new services and health care products.

-McCarthy said she could see Amazon eventually helping to monitor patients that go home after a hospital stay, using Alexa and sensors to check how often they flush the toilet or open the refrigerator.
+McCarthy said she could see Amazon eventually helping to monitor patients that go home after a hospital stay, using Alexa and sensors to check how often they flush the toilet or open the refrigerator.‘She always had that smile’: Family remembers Nashville woman found shot to death in abandoned car

 With its prescription services, Amazon hasn’t bit off meaningful share from its drugstore rivals, but McCarthy noted it could become a legitimate player.